1967 Milwaukee riot: July 31

-Around 2 AM on July 31, in the area around North 2nd street and West Center street, iron worker Milton L. Nelsen was driving through the mostly black inhabited area, when someone shouted "He's got a gun in the glove compartment."
-Shotgun fire came from a nearby house, and Nelsen was shot in the face and killed instantly.
-He left behind a wife and eight children.
+Around 2 AM on July 31, in the area around North 2nd street and West Center street, iron worker Milton L. Nelsen was slowly driving through the mostly black inhabited area while reportedly yelling racial slurs, when someone shouted "He's got a gun in the glove compartment."
+Shotgun fire came from a nearby house, and Nelsen was shot in the face.
 Hannah Jackson, a bystander, was also hit.
 The man who fired the gun, John Oraa Tucker, was later charged for the shooting, and maintained he did so out of fear for his and his family's safety.
 When police responded, officer Bryan Moschea was shot and killed when he entered a building thought to be the location of an unrelated sniper.
 His badly burned body was not able to be recovered until the following day.
 Four other officers were wounded.
 The body of Annie Mosley, aged 77, was found in the burned-out building.
 She had been shot in the head.
 Another woman, Willie Ella Green, aged 43, suffered a fatal heart attack running from her second story apartment.

 The mayor received word of the shootings and fire at West Center at 2:26 AM.
 He declared a state of emergency, and imposed a citywide curfew, which took effect at 3:40 AM.
 At the Mayor's request, the National Guard was activated.

 The mayor lifted the curfew from 4:00 PM to 6:00 PM.
 This resulted in a rush on downtown and suburban supermarkets.
 As the story in the Milwaukee Journal described it:

 Grocery shopping Monday meant standing in long lines and waiting ...
 Shoppers came in families.
 Sometimes there were six adults in a car.
 They seemed to be shopping more from compulsion than need.

 By the end of the day businesses, public transportation, utilities and educational institutions had all closed, and deliveries of milk and cattle to the city had halted.